amandalynne/amandalynne.github.io/index.md

 Welcome to my homepage.
+I am a PhD student in the [Department of Linguistics](https://linguistics.washington.edu) at the University of Washington.
+My research interests include natural language processing in the biomedical domain and computational social science.
 Please visit my academic website [here](https://linguistics.washington.edu/people/amandalynne-paullada).